AVJdataminer/content_dev/Intro_python_jupyter.md

 ## Standard library functions
 A feature of modern programming languages is a library of standard functions.
 This allows users to work with a set of standard, well-tested and optimised functions for performing common tasks rather than writing our own.
 The use of  libraries results in more efficient programs written in less time.

 Python has a substantial [standard library](https://docs.python.org/3/library/) where a slue of pre-built functions are available for use upon installation.
 An example of a function provided in the standard library is `type()` this function returns the data type of the input object to the user.
 Functions with similar purposes are organized into *Modules*.
-For example the Standard Python Library contains the [`math`](https://docs.python.org/3/library/math.html#module-math "math: Mathematical functions (sin() etc.).") module which contains various mathematical functions and Constants:
+For example the Standard Python Library contains the [`math`](https://docs.python.org/3/library/math.html#module-math "math: Mathematical functions (sin() etc.).") module which contains the following types of mathematical functions and constants:
 -   [Number-theoretic and representation functions](https://docs.python.org/3/library/math.html#number-theoretic-and-representation-functions)
 -   [Power and logarithmic functions](https://docs.python.org/3/library/math.html#power-and-logarithmic-functions)
 -   [Trigonometric functions](https://docs.python.org/3/library/math.html#trigonometric-functions)